Unqork

 I worked with Product and ENG to develop solutions for customer needs.
 The main workflow issue was the inability to bifurcate submission data.
 We created the “Inclusive Gateway” and “Parallel Gateway” to address this, and I illustrated these concepts to align teams on next steps.

-Continuous learning drives product iteration:
+Continuous learning drives final product delivery

 As ENG developed the MVP for the feature set, my Product partner and I engaged with customers and internal stakeholders.
 We recognized that multiple parallel users relied on each other within the workflow.
 Although users could work simultaneously, guardrails were necessary to prevent delays in the business process due to dependencies.